github/codeql/change-notes/1.25/analysis-javascript.md

 * TypeScript 3.9 is now supported.

+* TypeScript code embedded in HTML and Vue files is now extracted and analyzed.

 * The analysis of sanitizers has improved, leading to more accurate results from the security queries.